Robert L. Felder -- Orangeburg

+Viewing will be held from 2 to 7 p.m.
+Tuesday, April 6, at the funeral home.

-Arrangements are incomplete and will be announced later by Glover's Funerlal Home.
-Friends may call at the residence and at Glover's Funeral Home.
+Friends may call at the residence and at the funeral home.
 The family will be receiving limited guests due to COVID-19.
+Online condolences may be made at gloversfuneralhome.com.

 Post a comment as